conceptadev/mix/lib/topics/utilities.md

 Global functions are defined for each utility function, and will return an attribute of the correct type by virtue of the fact that utility shortcut names are unique.

+(Note that the _Short Util_ name is not necessarily the same as the static function name in the _Utility_ class.)

 ## Under The Covers

 What is happening in the above code snippet can be traced in the source.  _BoxUtility_ shortcuts are defined in the file '.../attributes/box/box_short.utils.
 The ones we are using are declared thus: